unexpectedpanda/retool/readme.md

 #### Doesn't remove single titles in favor of compilation titles
 For example, **_Assassin's Creed - Ezio Trilogy_** does not supersede **_Assassin's Creed II_**, **_Assassin's Creed - Brotherhood_**, and
 **_Assassin's Creed - Revelations_**.

-#### Doesn't remove different language versions from the same region
-For example, **_Suffering, The - Ties That Bind (Europe) (En,Es,It)_** and **_Suffering, The - Ties That Bind (Europe) (En,Fr)_**.
+Both the original titles and the compilation will be kept.

-#### Can only follow Redump language tags for non-English countries
+#### Can only follow Redump language tags
-If Redump missed tagging titles from regions where English isn't their first language (for example, Japan), those titles won't be included.
+If Redump missed tagging titles from regions where English isn't the region's first language (for example, Japan), those titles won't be included if you've set the `-en` flag.

-#### Will remove titles that have the same name in different regions, regardless of content or which version is better
+#### Will remove titles that have the same name in different regions, regardless of which version is better, or unique content
-For example:
-* Some versions of singing titles have additional local tracks, yet only one version of the title will be included.
-* Some regional versions of titles might be superior to, for example, USA titles with the same name, but only the USA title will be included.
+For example, some versions of singing titles have additional local tracks, but because they share the same name, only one version of the title will be kept.
+Likewise, if a title from Europe has more content than its equivalent from the USA, but has the same name, the USA title will be kept